 “Her method of quiet strength happened with me and my cousins.
 She never raised her voice.
-She just had a steady voice and she got everybody’s attention,” Gossett, who turns 84 on May 27, explains.
+She just had a steady voice and she got everybody’s attention,” Gossett, who turned 84 on May 27, explains.
 “And I’m used to that.”

-Gossett exudes that quiet strength in his latest film, The Cuban, a Canadian production in which the actor stars as a celebrated Cuban musician confined to a nursing home while suffering from dementia and Alzheimer’s.
+Gossett exudes that quiet strength in his latest film, The Cuban, a Canadian production in which the actor stars as a celebrated Cuban musician confined to a nursing home while suffering from dementia and Alzheimer’s (watch the trailer below).
 He strikes up a friendship with his nurse, played by 24-year-old Canadian actress and singer Ana Golja (Degrassi: Next Class), bonding over a shared love of music that elicits memories of his past and reignites his artistic passion.
 The film opens the 2020 Canadian Film Fest — which went digital this year in light of the COVID-19 pandemic — and airs this Thursday on Super Channel Fuse.

 Gossett derived some inspiration for his character from Robert De Niro’s Oscar-nominated performance in the 1990 film Awakenings, where he played a catatonic patient who is temporarily revived from his affliction.
 “When you play people like that,” he adds, “I’m at that age now to be sensitive to it.
 It’s very exciting.
 Very revealing.”